BA(Hons) Business (Team Entrepreneurship)

-As well as these sessions, there will be a range of workshops, tutorials and collaborative sessions that you need to attend so you fully benefit from the course.
+As well as these sessions, there will be a range of workshops, tutorials and collaborative sessions that you'll need to attend so you can fully benefit from the course.

-You and your teammates will be running your own company and you should expect this course to be a full-time commitment.
+You and your team mates will be running your own company, so you can expect this course to be a full-time commitment.

 You'll be assessed through your learning portfolio and written coursework assignments.
 There are no exams on this course.

-You'll show the knowledge you've gained and the application of that knowledge through your learning portfolios, which typically include:
+You'll demonstrate the knowledge you've gained and the application of that knowledge through your learning portfolios, which typically include: